Big cats need our help to survive.

 Thankfully, there are a number of reputable big cat conservation groups with long histories and current projects worldwide dedicated to researching and protecting big cats’ lives and habitats.
 They often work in some of the harshest or most remote regions of the world, hand in hand with local communities, to understand more about these amazing animals, help those around them live in harmony with them, and fight to protect them and their ecosystems.

 — Ewaso Lions, 10 Nov 2017, via Twitter

 Our team has grown from 4 to 38 in 10 years - warriors, women, scouts.
 Dedicated to protecting lions in Samburu! #10yearsin10days

 Love your big cat tattoo (or excited about the one you’re getting), and want to show how much big cats mean to you?
 You’ve put your body on the line, now put your money where your mouth is.

-Make a difference, and donate to an organisation dedicated to helping big cats survive and thrive.
-Then, tell others about what you’ve done using #Tats4Cats on Twitter (or Instagram), and encourage them to donate too… so you can really wear your passion with pride.
+Make a real difference, and donate to an organisation dedicated to helping big cats survive and thrive.

 This is Tats 4 Cats.

 Get a big cat tattoo.
 Give big cats a future.